2023

 Kettering General Hospitals NHS Trust

-Concerns summary A critically ill patient requiring urgent splenectomy was not operated on at Kettering General Hospital, despite the capability, resulting in a 24-hour delay and transfer that likely contributed to her death.
+Concerns summary (AI summary) A critically ill patient requiring urgent splenectomy was not operated on at Kettering General Hospital, despite the capability, resulting in a 24-hour delay and transfer that likely contributed to her death.

 All Responded